RedBearAK/toshy/README.md

 On the other hand, if you are in a Wayland session, it is only possible to obtain the per-application or per-window information (for the app-specific shortcut keymaps) by using solutions that are custom to a limited set of desktop environments (or window managers).

 For Wayland+GNOME this requires at least one of the known compatible GNOME Shell extensions to be installed and enabled.
-See above in "Requirements".
+See above in [**Requirements**](#requirements).

 There are specific remaps or overrides of default remaps for several common desktop environments (or distros which have shortcut peculiarities in their default desktop setups).
 They become active if the desktop environment is detected correctly by the `env.py` module used by the config file, or the information about the desktop can be placed in some `OVERRIDE` variables in the config file.